SFNet: Faster and Accurate Semantic Segmentation via Semantic Flow

 \subsection{Main Results}

-\textbf{Results On Cityscapes test set.} We first report our SFNet on Cityscapes dataset in Table~\ref{table:cityscapes_sota_speed_acc}.
-With ResNet-18 as backbone, our method achieves 79.8\% mIoU and even reaches the performance of accurate models, which will be discussed in the next.
-Adopting STDC net as backbone, our method achieves 79.8\% mIoU with full resolution inputs while running at 80 FPS.
-This suggests that our method can be benefited from the well human designed backbone.
-For the improved SFNet-Lite, our method can achieve even better results than the original SFNet while running faster using ResNet-18 as backbone.
-For STDC backbone, our method achieve much faster speed while maintaining similar accuracy.
-In particular, using STDC-v1, our method achieves 78.8\% mIoU while running at 120 FPS which is a new state-of-the-art result on balancing speed and accuracy.
+\textbf{Results On Cityscapes test set.} We first report our SFNet on the Cityscapes dataset in Table~\ref{table:cityscapes_sota_speed_acc}.
+With ResNet-18 as the backbone, our method achieves 79.8\% mIoU and even reaches the performance of accurate models, which will be discussed next.
+Adopting STDC net as the backbone, our method achieves 79.8\% mIoU with full resolution inputs while running at 80 FPS.
+This suggests that our method can be benefited from a well-human-designed backbone.
+For the improved SFNet-Lite, our method can achieve even better results than the original SFNet while running faster using ResNet-18 as the backbone.
+For the STDC backbone, our method achieves much faster speed while maintaining similar accuracy.
+In particular, using STDC-v1, our method achieves 78.8\% mIoU while running at 120 FPS, a new state-of-the-art result on balancing speed and accuracy.
 This indicates the effectiveness of our proposed GD-FAM.

-\textbf{\textit{Note that for fair comparison, in Table~\ref{table:cityscapes_sota_speed_acc}, following previous works~\cite{STDCNet,yu2021bisenetv2}, we report the speed using Tensor-RT devices.}} For the results on remaining datasets, we only report GPU average inference time.
-The Original SFNet with ResNet-18 achieve 78.9 \% mIoU, we adopt uniform sampling, coarse boosting and long time training which leads to extra 0.9 \% gain on test set.
+\textbf{\textit{Note that for fair comparison, in Table~\ref{table:cityscapes_sota_speed_acc}, following previous works~\cite{STDCNet,yu2021bisenetv2}, we report the speed using Tensor-RT devices.}} For the results on the remaining datasets, we only report GPU average inference time.
+The Original SFNet with ResNet-18 achieves 78.9 \% mIoU, and we adopt uniform sampling, coarse boosting, and long-time training, which leads to an extra 0.9 \% gain on the test set.
 The details can be found in the following sections.

-\textbf{Results on Mapillary validation set.} In Table~\ref{table:mapillary_sota_speed_acc}, we report speed and accuracy results on more challenging Mapillary dataset.
-Since this dataset contains very large resolution images and directly inference such image may raise the out of memory issue, we resize the short size of image to 1,536 and crop the image and ground truth center following~\cite{nvidia_seg_video}.
+\textbf{Results on Mapillary validation set.} In Table~\ref{table:mapillary_sota_speed_acc}, we report speed and accuracy results on a more challenging Mapillary dataset.
+Since this dataset contains huge resolution images and direct inference may raise the out-of-memory issue, we resize the short size of the image to 1,536 and crop the image and ground truth center following~\cite{nvidia_seg_video}.